angelo-wf/NesJs/README.md

 # Usage

-Clone this repository, and open index.html in a browser.
+Clone this repository, and open `index.html` in a browser.

-Including js/testing.js instead of js/main.js runs a simple test comparing this emulator running nestest with a 'golden' nestest log.
-Currently runs up to the point where it starts using unofficial opcodes.
+Including `js/testing.js` instead of `js/main.js`, and uncommenting the `js/nestest.nes.js` and `js/nestest.log.js` scripts runs a simple test comparing this emulator running nestest with a 'golden' nestest log.
+Currently runs equally until it starts using undocumented opcodes.

+# Credits

-Thanks to the resources at [the nesdev wiki](http://wiki.nesdev.com/w/index.php/Nesdev_Wiki) for the documentation used for this.
+Thanks to the resources at [the nesdev wiki](http://wiki.nesdev.com/w/index.php/Nesdev_Wiki) for the test roms, documentation and some code snippets used for this.